-Completion of the four year course in Education leads to the A.B. degree and a Michigan State Teacher's Certificate.
-Careful planning will insure the completion of both Calvin and State requirements.
+Completion of the four year course in Education leads to the A.B. degree and a Michigan State Teacher's Certificate Careful planning will insure the completion of both Calvin and State requirements.

-Courses of study preparatory to work in special fields of Education may be planned with the Dean of the College.
+Courses of study for those students who intend to prepare for special fields of Education, such as work with atypical children, may be planned with the Dean of the College.

-1. AMOUNT AND GRADE OF WORK.
+- 1. Amount and Grade of Work.
 One hundred and twenty-five hours of work must be completed with 125 honor points.
 This means the maintenance of a C average or better.
-An average of $C+$ or better is required of all students entering the course in Directed Teaching.
-This $C+$ applies to all work taken in the college after February 1, 1949.
+An average of C+or better is required of all students entering the course in Directed Teaching. - 2.
+Course Requirements Fof Prospective High School Teachers: (Grades 7-12) - A. A major field of 24 hours and two minors of at least 15 hours, selected from the following subject matter areas:

-2. COURSE REQUIREMENTS FOR PROSPECTIVE HIGH SCHOOL TEACHERS: (Grades 7-12.)

-A. A major field of 24 hours and two minors of at least 15 hours for either high school or elementary school positions.